michellevit/Production-Planner/README.txt

 7. How To Use The Program
 8. How To Backup The Database + Restore (for Production mode)
 9. How To Clear The Database
-10. How To Fetch Updates
+10. How To Fetch Updates from GitHub
+11. How to Update Docker Container / Database
-11. Credits
+12. Credits

 ----------